gregschullo/tech-documentation/docs/culture.md

 There needs to be a lot more apathy about a lot more things.

-There's nothing wrong with owning possesions, accomplishing goals, traveling, or making money.
+There's nothing wrong with owning possessions, accomplishing goals, traveling, or making money.
 Just don't think you're impressing anyone.
 At least not in the a meaningful way.